sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 tags cannot be trusted to be unmodified.

-SWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software products.
+SWID tags are designed to be easily added and removed from an endpoint along with the installation or removal of software components.
-On endpoints where addition or removal of software products is tightly controlled, the addition or removal of SWID tags can be similarly controlled.
+On endpoints where addition or removal of software components is tightly controlled, the addition or removal of SWID tags can be similarly controlled.
 On more open systems, where many users can manage the software inventory, SWID tags may be easier to add or remove.
-On such systems, it may be possible to add or remove SWID tags in a way that does not reflect the actual presence or absence of corresponding software products.
+On such systems, it may be possible to add or remove SWID tags in a way that does not reflect the actual presence or absence of corresponding software components.
 Similarly, not all software products automatically install SWID tags, so products may be present on an endpoint without providing a corresponding SWID tag.
 As such, any collection of SWID tags cannot automatically be assumed to